310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Shinobu %}
 Indeed.
-He prefers to be called Mama, but he is much more similar to a Papa.
+He prefers to be called “Mama,” but he is much more similar to a Papa.

-He is very reliable~ Once again, he has helped us out a lot!
+Either way, he is very reliable~ Once again, he has helped us out a lot!
 {% endbubble %}

 {% bubble Tetora %}
 Yeah.
-In the end, we couldn’t finish decorating the place *and* preparing for the event just by ourselves.
+In the end, we couldn’t finish decorating the place *and* prepping for the event just by ourselves.

 So Mikejima-senpai ended up contacting some people to help us finish the work on time.
 {% endbubble %}

 {% bubble Chiaki %}
-Hm.
-It seems that he got Anzu to contact and make connections with new handlers, to the point that she’s gotten used to doing those sort of things…
+Yeah.
+It seems that he got Anzu to contact and make connections with new handlers, so that she gets used to doing those sort of things…

-This way, he also gets her connected with her own regulars.
+At the same time, he also gets her connected with some customers.

-But a dispute happened somewhere along the way, probably because the handlers were newcomers…
+But a dispute happened somewhere along the way, probably because the handler was a newcomer…

-You see, the usual handlers that prepare things for DreamFes go by what the student council says.
+You see, the usual handlers that prepare things for DreamFes go by what the Student Council says.

 Still, Anzu may end up needing handlers she can contact by herself.

 There’s surely going to be moments that require her to prepare things as soon as possible.
-And if she wants to make it in time for the event, she can’t keep waiting for the student council to contact them every time.
+And if she wants to make it in time for the event, she can’t keep waiting for the Student Council to contact them every time.

 She’s going to need her own handlers she can call over whenever they’re needed.